Zefirchiky/SpelRight/README.md

 Load and parse 4mb file with 370105 words in ~2ms.

-Words spelling check ~45,000,000 words/s for all correct words (worst case scenario, batch_par_check).
+Words spelling check ~45,000,000 words/s for all correct words (worst case scenario, `batch_par_check`).

-Sorted suggestions for 1000 incorrect words in ~110ms (~9000 words/s, batch_par_suggest).
+Sorted suggestions for 1000 incorrect words in ~110ms (~9000 words/s, `batch_par_suggest`).

-Memory usage is minimal, one big string of all words without a delimiters + a small vec of information.
+Memory usage is minimal, a few big strings of all words without a delimiters + a small vec of information.
 Totaling dict size + ~200 bytes (depending on the biggest word's length) + additional cost of some operations.

 ## CLI